fontys-intersect/fontys-intersect.github.io/README.md

 # Getting Started with the project

 This project has been set up using React Typescript base in combination with a UI library.
 In order to run this project a couple of things need to be installed;
-Markup : * An integrated development environment (IDE), preferably Visual studio code
+* An integrated development environment (IDE), preferably Visual studio code
          * Node Package Manager (NPM) and NodeJS